 Ater the training is completed you can go to Try Your Bot and verify your created flow.

 You are ready with your first Bot! 🎉

-Next we will discuss on how we can save those user information in a Data Base and do an import of the records as in when required.
-You can check the next cookbook on Data Base creation here
+Next we will discuss on how we can save those user information in a Database and do an import of the records as in when required.
+You can check the next guide on Database creation here

 Form Journey to get user data.